activisthandbook/activisthandbook/articles/organising/roles/affinity-group.md

 -   Sometimes affinity groups stay together for longer periods and join multiple actions.
 However, often, the people who are available to join vary, so you might join a different group or welcome others to join yours.

+-   Affinity groups can be temporary, they may form for a specific purpose and then dissolve once it's achieved.
+Because of their flexible nature, they are not stuck in one rigid structure, they can ebb and flow as need, which makes them very resilient.

 -   You look after one another and make sure everyone is doing well.

 -   Within these groups, people can take up specific roles, such as representative (for decision making) or wellbeing facilitator.